centreon/centreon-documentation/versioned_docs/version-22.10/connect/openid.md

 <Tabs groupId="sync">
 <TabItem value="Role automatic management" label="Automatic management">

-If you turn on **Enable automatic management**, users that log in to Centreon will benefit automatically from [grant users rights](../administration/access-control-lists.md) by linking them to [access groups](../administration/access-control-lists.md#creating-an-access-group).
+If you turn on **Enable automatic management**, users that log in to Centreon will be automatically [granted rights](../administration/access-control-lists.md), as they will be linked to [access groups](../administration/access-control-lists.md#creating-an-access-group) according to the rules you have defined.

-If you enable roles mapping, you must define which attribute from which endpoint to extract to enforce relationships with ACL groups.
+- Define which attribute from which endpoint will be used to retrieve values for enforcing relationships with access groups.
+- **Apply only first role**: If several roles are found for a specific user in the identity provider's information, then only the first role will be kept.
+If the option is turned off, all roles will be kept.
+- Match an attribute retrieved from the identity provider with the access group you want the user to belong to.

-For example, if the **Introspection endpoint** gives you the following response, the **Roles attribute path** will be **realm_access.roles** and the **Define the relation between roles and ACL access groups** might be a relation bewteen the value **centreon-editor** and a defined ACL group in Centreon:
+For example, the **Introspection endpoint** gives you the following response and **Apply only first role** is enabled.
+The **Roles attribute path** will be **realm_access.roles** and **Define the relation between roles and ACL access groups** will establish a relationship between the value **centreon-editor** and a defined access group in Centreon:

 ```json
 {